After yet another very long hiatus, I am back again with another conversation on gender and language, this one taking place in March 2019.

 Gender Museum: This Instagram account is the brainchild of Jamie Grace Alexander.
 Trans individuals submit an image along with an accompanying caption, in which they describe their gender identity.
 Gender Museum showcases the unique identities of transgender people and the language people choose to identify themselves.
 Of particular interest is one submission which features a person who has written the phrase “I am Marissa” (soy Marissa) in Arabic, although the individual’s L1 is Spanish; I find this to be a powerful means of communicative repertoire and using different language for different reasons (Rymes, 2014).
 The contributor explains that this was a means to hide their identity from their parents.

-Lucas Charlie Rose: Originally from France, but partially educated in the U.S., and living in Montreal since coming to the city to complete a Bachelor’s degree, Lucas is a Black, trans jack-of-all trades who has made quite a career as a rapper, producer, activist, singer, songwriter, videographer, and visual artist.
-He writes, raps, and sings in English and French and is the founder of Trans Trenderz ,a nonprofit record label for transgender artists.
-His communicative repertoire ranges from the two languages he speaks, to the language of hip-hop, to reclaiming slurs, as seen in the name of his record label.
+Kyng Rose (Blxck Cxsper): Originally from France, but partially educated in the U.S., and living in Montreal since coming to the city to complete a Bachelor’s degree, Kyng is a Black, trans jack-of-all trades who has made quite a career as a rapper, producer, activist, singer, songwriter, videographer, and visual artist.
+They write, rap, and sing in English and French and is the founder of Trans Trenderz ,a nonprofit record label for transgender artists.
+Their communicative repertoire ranges from the two languages they speak, to the language of hip-hop, to reclaiming slurs, as seen in the name of his record label.
 Rose proves that language is one of the most powerful tools in expressing a queer identity.

 Rymes, B. (2014).
 Communicative repertoire.
 In C. Leung & B. Street (Eds.), Handbook ofEnglish Language Studies (pp. 287-301).
 New York, NY: Routledge.